Best Softshell Jackets of 2024/25

 What we didn't like: not as breathable as others, slim fit leaves little room for layers

 All softshell jackets are meant to be wind and water-resistant and should offer good protection from the elements.
-Most softshells, however, are not considered truly waterproof.
 That’s where the Rab Kinetic 2.0 stands out.

-This jacket straddles the line between hardshell and softshell, featuring a waterproof membrane in the construction of the jacket rather than just a water-repellent coating on the face fabric like others in our review, making it our highest-performing softshell for tackling light rain to heavier showers.
+This jacket straddles the line between hardshell and softshell, featuring a waterproof membrane in the construction of the jacket rather than just a water-repellent coating on the face fabric like other softshells, making it our highest-performing softshell for tackling light to medium showers.

 RAB KINETIC 2.0